 - Cleaning sprays

 - Personal care products

-The tight construction of modern residences also contributes majorly to inferior IAQ.
-Things like weather stripping and storm doors are installed to save on utility expenses.
-However, they also stop enough ventilation by keeping indoor air in and exterior air out.
-The result could be a buildup of contaminants within your home.
+The tight construction of modern houses also contributes majorly to inferior IAQ.
+Things like weather stripping and storm doors are installed to save on utility bills.
+However, they also stop enough ventilation by keeping indoor air in and outside air out.
+The result may be an accumulation of contaminants inside your home.

-Poor IAQ can be a direct or indirect trigger of some health problems.
-Medical groups have found that as many as half of all sicknesses are tied or irritated by indoor air pollution.
+Poor IAQ can be a direct or indirect source of various health problems.
+Medical groups have determined that as many as half of all ailments are linked or worsened by indoor air pollution.

-Pollutants within your home can lead to flu-like illness such as headaches, nausea and respiratory irritation.
-It can also worsen allergies and asthma.
+Pollutants within your home can lead to flu-like sickness such as headaches, nausea and respiratory irritation.
+It can also trigger allergies and asthma.